-The project site is currently zoned C2 - General Business District.
+The project site is currently zoned C2 - General Business District, which aligns with the General Commercial land use designation in the City's General Plan.
 This zoning permits a broad range of commercial uses.
 The applicant proposes a Zoning Code Amendment to rezone the site from C2 to the RIOD.
 This change aims to implement the General Plan's Residential Incentive Overlay designation and facilitate a residential development through a Master Plan.